Over the past 10 days the top World Class Skiers met in Sierra Nevada Granada competing in the FIS World Championships.

 So what I did I see at the event?

 On Day 2 of the event I watched the Dual Moguls classifications and finals, both Men and Women.
 This was just above the Borreguiles area.
-Although the Men´s final was a little chaotic I was thrilled to see the Japanese winner Ikuma Horishima take the title.
-His skiing was so amazing to see.
+Although the Men´s final was a little chaotic I was thrilled that the Japanese skier Ikuma Horishima took the title.
+His skiing was amazing to see.

 See the video is below.